Deepseek-APIs/deepseek-mpi/README.md

 - `--inline-text "quick payload"` bypasses TUI
 - `--repl` keeps the MPI ranks alive in a REPL-style loop so every new prompt includes prior turns
 - `--no-tui --readline` switches to a plain GNU Readline prompt; type your payload and finish with a single `.` on its own line
+- `--noninteractive --input-file payload.txt --inline-text "Summarize this"` disables TUI/readline entirely and exits immediately if either the input file or inline prompt is missing—ideal for CI scripts that must fail fast
 - `--max-retries 5 --retry-delay-ms 750`
 - `--network-retries 2` lets each MPI rank tear down and rebuild its HTTP client after transient network failures before giving up on a chunk
 - `--timeout 45` (seconds)